 Top real estate agents and professionals would likely give themselves a high rating based on specific skills.
 They can play up their strengths and admit they still have room to grow without sounding self-deprecating.

 Another good test is asking them to describe another co-worker they think is better than them.
 Here, you’re looking at someone’s capability to see other people’s best qualities.
 In addition, a candidate’s answer can show their level of self-awareness, and this can be a good measure of their willingness to grow.

 It’s good if a person works hard, but it’s another story if working is all they do.
 Being a workaholic doesn’t automatically mean being the best.
 Ask about a person’s hobby sometime during the interview.
 Their leisure activities reveal much more about their personality traits than expected; they may even have valuable skills at work and for their hobbies.

 For example, a person who’s into knitting or crocheting can be patient and pays careful attention to detail.
 Meanwhile, someone who hosts tabletop gaming sessions is likely a good speaker and can think quickly on their feet.

 Do note that interviews, mainly those geared towards personality and character, are about finding someone who can fit OR add to the company culture.
 It’s not always about finding the perfect match; sometimes, it’s also about finding someone who brings something new and refreshing.

-The saying goes, “hire for attitude, train for skill.”
+The saying goes, “Hire for attitude, train for skill.”
 Of course, this doesn’t mean that you should disregard skill requirements.
-Instead, you should find a real estate agent with a good mix of solid skills, high ethical standards, strong drive, and great character.
+Instead, you should find a real estate agent with solid skills, high ethical standards, strong drive, and great character.

-They can be some of the best additions to your growing brokerage and real estate business.
+They can be the best additions to your growing brokerage and real estate business.
 Lastly, the personality of real estate agents is critical.
-Successful real estate agents have a high work ethic that helps sell homes or deal with potential buyers and sellers.
+Good news: successful real estate agents have a high work ethic that helps sell homes or deal with potential buyers and sellers.